 You hear the term "PH" being bandied around frequently, when it comes to a discussion of acid levels in your soil.
 But how many people actually know what PH stands for?
 For those that took Chemistry at school, they will know the answer is "Potential Hydrogen".

-Once of the key indicators that can show if an area is good for rose gardening is the pH.
-With all of these types, its good if you can get an idea of the pH from a local grower or, even better, get a sample from your own garden.This is a chemical factor that shows how acidic your dirt is.
+Once of the key indicators that can show if an area is good for rose gardening is the PH.
+With all of these types, its good if you can get an idea of the PH from a local grower or, even better, get a sample from your own garden.This is a chemical factor that shows how acidic your dirt is.
 Its a scale from 1-14, with lower numbers being more acidic Perfectly balanced is 7.0; water is usually right around 7.0 depending on any impurities or chemicals in it.
 Most roses need a pH level of 6.5 to grow well.
-Adding organic matter like mulch will generally lower the pH.
+Adding organic matter like mulch will generally lower the PH.
 If you are in one of the rare areas where you have alkaline levels, you can add limestone or calcium carbonate to help out.
 In most cases, though, you will want to pile on the organic stuff (mulch, compost, manure, etc...)
-Its hard to have too much.
+It's hard to have too much.

 In some cases you may need to use a fertilizer.
 Sometimes that is because certain elements are missing in the soil, but more frequently it is as a boost for hungry plants during flowering.
 We have a page to help you choose the right fertilizer for roses.

 Browse our pages on rose care.
 From basic planting techniques to advanced budding and propogating, we've got something for everyone.